NehaSharma101/Sehat-Sang/README.md

 ## how to start
-Download the code
+Download the code.
-Run "npm install" to install all the dependencies
+Run "npm install" to install all the dependencies.
 Run "npm start"
-##Deployment Link:
+## Deployment Link:
 -https://sehat-sang.firebaseapp.com/
 ## Tech used:
 HTML, CSS, React.Js, Firebase